yokawasa/kubectl-plugin-socks5-proxy/README.md

 party-clippy   ClusterIP   10.0.5.226     <none>        80/TCP    1m
 ```

-First of all, create a local SOCKS5 proxy (default: 1080 port) by running `kubectl socks-proxy` like this:
+First of all, create a local SOCKS5 proxy (default: 1080 port) by running `kubectl socks5-proxy` like this:
 ```
-kubectl socks-proxy
+kubectl socks5-proxy

 using: namespace=default
 using: port=1080